 Web photojournalism and mobile news are the recent trends in online Journalism or Photojournalism.
 Various social media, blogs, or any online news companies provide online news.

 Photojournalists can be employed by a media house or publication agency.
-However, many photojournalists also work as freelancers.
-Some may also be employed by a newspaper but freelance on the side.
+However, many photojournalists also work as freelancers, like being employed by a newspaper but freelance on the side.

 Here are some of the photojournalism careers one can explore: